ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 XML Example
 '''''''''''

-Perform a query on articles with a specific title.
+Perform a query on images withing the media section, sorted by name, limiting results to 10.

 .. code:: http